deephand/language-vis/README.md

 Here are some datasets &
 		 a python script
-to examine the character order of words in various languages
+to examine the character order of words in various languages.